 This is the first of a two-course sequence in introductory physics that deals with mechanics.
 Topics include measurements, vectors, simple kinematics of uniformly accelerating bodies, projectile and circular motion work, energy, power, and simple rotational dynamics.
-3 hours lecture/3 hours lab.

 Prerequisite: MAT 100 or MAT 106 or MAT 110 or MAT 111